-The school has a low-student-teacher ratio, and with small class sizes of 16 in elementary and middle school and 15 or less in high school, teachers are able to work in small groups with students of different abilities and offer 1:1 learning.
-There’s a lot of talk about how as ICS can “cater to the different needs of students” – and with such small class sizes and teachers dedicated to personalised learning, the school seems to be achieving this goal.
+The school has a low student-teacher ratio, and with small class sizes of 16 in elementary and middle school and 15 or less in high school, teachers are able to work in small groups with students of different abilities and offer 1:1 learning.
+There’s a lot of talk about how ICS can “cater to the different needs of students” – and with such small class sizes and teachers dedicated to personalised learning, the school seems to be achieving this goal.

-Also, the school champions a love of reading by adopting the Accelerated Reader programme (very popular in US schools), where students choose their own books to read, and complete online quizzes after reading each book to assess how well they understood it.
-Middle and high school students are required to have a subscription to the National Library of Singapore to encourage them to read more.
+Also, the school champions a love of reading by adopting the Accelerated Reader programme (very popular in US schools), where students choose their own books to read and complete online quizzes after reading each book to assess how well they understood it.
+Middle and high school students are required to have a subscription to the National Library of Singapore, to encourage them to read more.

 A Christian school

 ICS is a Christian school where the education is based on Christian values.
 All students attend Bible class four days a week, elementary students have a weekly chapel meeting, and there’s an annual Spiritual Emphasis Week.
-Children are often heard singing worship songs on the schools bus home, and many of the teachers are “Christian educators”.
+Children are often heard singing worship songs on the school bus home, and many of the teachers are “Christian educators”.

 While 68% of the students are Christian, the school does welcome families of all religious beliefs.

-As the name would suggest, ICS is an international school, which it celebrates through seasonal parties for events such as Thanksgiving, Christmas and Easter, and an annual International Night.
+As the name would suggest, ICS is an international school, which it celebrates through seasonal parties for events such as Thanksgiving, Christmas, and Easter, and an annual International Night.
 Although the majority of students are from the US, the school also has a sizeable number of students from Asia.

 This is a school that actively encourages students to take part in a range of non-academic activities, ranging from sports days to student councils.
 Extra-curricular activities and sports clubs include robotics, dance, service club, cross-country, bowling, ukulele, creative writing, basketball, soccer, and badminton.